Trisynaptic circuit: Entorhinal cortex

 The entorhinal cortex (EC) is a structure in the brain located in the medial temporal lobe.
 The EC is composed of six distinct layers.
-The superficial (outer) layers, which includes layers I through III, are mainly input layers that receive signals from other parts of the EC.
-The deep (inner) layers, layers IV to VI, are output layers, and send signals to different parts of the EC and the brain.
-Layers II and III project to the CA3 area of the hippocampal formation (via the perforant path) and to the granule cells of the dentate gyrus, respectively.
+The superficial (outer) layers, which include layers I through III, are mainly input layers that receive signals from other parts of the EC, but also project to hippocampal structures via the perforant path.
+Layer II of the entorhinal cortex projects mainly to the dentate gyrus and CA3, while layer III is thought to project mainly to the CA1 of the hippocampus.
+The deep (inner) layers, layers IV to VI, are the main output layers, and send signals to different parts of the EC and other cortical areas.

 Dentate gyrus

 The dentate gyrus (DG) is the innermost section of the hippocampal formation.
 The dentate gyrus consists of three layers: molecular, granular, and polymorphic.
 Granule neurons, which are the most prominent type of DG cells, are mainly found in the granular layer.
 These granule cells are the major source of input of the hippocampal formation, receiving most of their information from layer II of the entorhinal cortex, via the perforant pathway.
 Information from the DG is directed to the pyramidal cells of CA3 through mossy fibres.
 Neurons within the DG are famous for being one of two nervous system areas capable of neurogenesis, the growth or development of nervous tissue.